guhan/zerotociso/docs/OAUTH.md

 ## What is SCIM?

 SCIM stands for System for Cross-domain Identity Management.
-It is an open standard protocol designed for managing user identities and resources across different systems and domains.
+It is an open standard protocol designed for **managing user identities and resources across different systems and domains**.

 The primary goal of SCIM is to provide a standardized approach to user and group management